aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 ## 📝 Meaningful commits {#meaningful-commits}

-Again, "separation of concerns" is not just about the code and services and classes (and MRs).
-Your commits should be separated in their concerns too.

-Separation in commits helps **you** more than the reviewer, as it makes your mind organized and easy to track.
+Meaningful and separated commits helps **you** more than the reviewer, as it makes your mind organized and easy to track.
 Especially the more small chunks of the changes you stage and commit away, the more focused you will be on what you are doing now.
 Your working tree won't be cluttered with all sorts of changes.
 The same goes for your mind and thoughts.

 Also, It may help the reviewer.
 Sometimes the reviewer may need to understand your thought process, instead of looking at the whole dumped diff.
 Just looking at the list of commits from oldest to newest, they can see what went on in your head.
 They may want to review your MR one isolated commit at a time.
 Then skimming through the list, they can safely ignore commits based on their commit message if they know the context.